GE-Bio/FLINO/README.md

 Describe the output

-#### Running the generate FLINO study figures R-script.
+#### Running the Gen_FLINO_Figures.R script.

-##### This command will generate plots and figures presenting the FLINO study results.
+The Gen_FLINO_Figures.R script will generate plots and figures presenting the FLINO study results.
 This may require one to two minutes of computational time to complete.
 > source("Rcode/Gen_FLINO_Figures.R")

-The output will be saved to the “figures” subdirectory

-Describe the output
-Fig_4.tif
+The output of this R script will be saved to the **\FLINO-main\figures** directory.
+The data presented in **\FLINO-main\figures\Fig_4.tif** is the application of grid-object normalization to BAX staining of three physical TMA slides with 85 samples that include four cell lines.